hudochenkov/stylelint-order/rules/properties-order/README.md

 ### `emptyLineMinimumPropertyThreshold: <number>`

-Set a threshold (minimum number) of properties in the selector required for the grouping to be invoked.
+Set a threshold (minimum number) of properties in the rule required for the grouping to be invoked.
 Default setting is `0` (disabled).

 The threshold is invoked on groups (and unspecified) when they are set to `"threshold"`.